 • the level of authenticity and distinctiveness displayed in the composer’s artistic voice;

-• the composer’s ability to work successfully within the complex format of Choral music (i.e. music for mixed voices, from 12-48 singers, plus additional instruments); and
+• the composer’s ability to work successfully within the complex format of choir and orchestra; and

 Technical Merit (15 points)

-The Jury will evaluate each qualified submission with the aim of identifying how well thought-out it is in regard to its use of form, rhythm, melody, harmony, timbre, texture, dynamics, articulations and orchestration.
-They will evaluate these elements especially in regard to how well they express or positively reinforce the composer’s purpose and intentions for the proposed work.
+The Jury will evaluate each qualified submission with the aim of identifying how well thought-out it is regarding its use of form, rhythm, melody, harmony, timbre, texture, dynamics, articulation and orchestration.
+They will evaluate these elements especially in regard to how well they express or positively reinforce the composer’s purpose and intention for the proposed work.

 Thematic Fit (15 points)

-The Jury will evaluate whether the qualified submission offers a topical and original fit to the objectives of the Azrieli Music Prizes based on the approved guidelines of what can constitute Jewish music.
+The Jury will evaluate whether the qualified submission offers a topical and original fit to the objectives of the Azrieli Music Prizes based on the Guidelines for what constitutes Jewish music.

 Capacity (10 points)